stschulte/puppet-nimsoft/README.md

     end

-The `register_config` method is inherited from the `Puppet::Provider::Nimsoft` provider and will trigger the parsing og the specified configuration file and will take the specified section as the rootsection for your provider.
-You should never have two providers managing the same section.
-If more than one provider handles the same configuration file it is only loaded once.
+The `register_config` method is inherited from the `Puppet::Provider::Nimsoft` provider and will trigger the parsing of the specified configuration file and will take the specified section as the rootsection for your provider.

+Each subsection within that new root section is processed as a new instance of your custom type.
+The element title will be the `name` of that instance.

+At a class level you can use the classs method `root` to get a `Puppet::Util::NimsoftSection` object that represents the root section you have defined earlier and `config` to get the representation of your configuration file.

-Your provider also has the class method `section` which will return the specified `Puppet::Util::NimsoftSection` you have passed to the `register_config` method and each provider has the instace method `element` which will return the subtree that is specific to a certain provider instance.
-You can modify the tree as you like and can then run the class method `config.sync` to save your changes to disk.
+Each provider instance can use the method `element` to get the subtree that is mapped to the provider instance.

+You can modify the tree as you like and then run the class method `config.sync` to save your changes back to disk.

-But in most cases you don't need all this and can just specify how your puppet properties map to a tree object.
-You can do this with the `map_fields` method which will create getter and setter methods for your properties that will return or modify the corresponding elements in your tree:
+In case each section within your `root` section represents a provider instance and in case your resource properties are simple attributes within these sections, you can use the method `map_fields` to save you a lot of typing and create getter and setter methods.

     require 'puppet/provider/nimsoft'
     Puppet::Type.type(:nimsoft_cdm_disk).provide(:nimsoft, :parent => Puppet::Provider::Nimsoft) do
       register_config '/opt/nimsoft/probes/system/cdm/cdm.cfg', 'disk/alarm/fixed'
-      map_fields :active   => 'active'
+      map_fields :active,   :active
-      map_fields :warning  => 'warning/threshold'
+      map_fields :warning,  :threshold, :section => 'warning'
-      map_fields :critical => 'error/threshold'
+      map_fields :critical, :threshold, :section => 'error'
     end